enguyen7115/FA25EC3/developer_log.md

 ### Commit History
 - Initial commit of the day with broken destructor and different fixes to createRoot and findNode.
-Also the implemented playGame().
+Also, the implemented playGame().
 - intChoice added.
 Not just string.
 Forgot to add an integer.

 ## Journal Entry 3: 12/9/2025